 • Plumbing and electrical systems

-• Refrigerators, ovens and dishwashers
+• Refrigerators and built-in dishwashers

 NFIP flood insurance policies provide up to $250,000 in building coverage.